-Competition

-Current alternatives

-Blockchain and Bitcoin: The Future of

-What is Blockchain?
+This section really bothers me, I understand the need to have transparency within the insurance industry, but we have to ensure the investor that we have contingencies in place to prevent anyone from getting anyones personal health information… You can refer to some of my upper explanations on page 5, but I need clearer laungage that ensures blockchain will not be the catlyist for hackers to expose peoples health ailments….It needs to be clarified better on this lower section.

 In blockchain, each block is a record of new transactions, which could include anything such as the location of cryptocurrency, or medical data, or voting records.
 After completion of each block, they all are clubbed together to create a chain of blocks, known simply as a blockchain.